-- Electrix Ltd is Vector's maintenance contractor for the Northern network area; - Northpower Ltd is Vector's maintenance contractor for the Auckland network area; and - Treescape Ltd is responsible for maintaining trees encroaching on electricity networks. - Asplundh Ltd is also responsible for maintaining trees encroaching on electricity networks.
-Asplundh focuses on vegetation management in the Northern network (i.e. the Electrix "patch")
+- Omexom Ltd is Vector's maintenance contractor for the Northern network area; - Northpower Ltd is Vector's maintenance contractor for the Auckland network area; and - Treescape Ltd is responsible for vegetation management om the Northern network area. - · Asplundh Ltd is also responsible for vegetation management in the Auckland network area

-Electrix and Northpower operate under the Multi-Utility Services Agreement (MUSA).
-The scope of the electricity maintenance contracts is to deliver the reactive, preventative, corrective and reactive maintenance works programmes, based on the requirements set by our suite of maintenance standards.
+Omexom and Northpower operate under the Multi-Utility Services Agreement (MUSA).
+The scope of the electricity maintenance contracts is to deliver the reactive, preventative, and corrective maintenance works programmes, based on the requirements set by our suite of maintenance standards as well as in accordance with our Maintenance Strategy and associated notification protocols.

-Our Operations and Maintenance Team is responsible for managing the relationship coordination and performance of our service providers..
+Our Operations and Maintenance Team is responsible for managing the relationship coordination and performance of our service providers.
 The MUSA contract defines the responsibilities, obligations and Key Performance Indicators (KPIs) to complete scheduled works.
 Vector maintains a library of maintenance standards which contractors must comply with when performing their duties.
+The Maintenance Strategy and its associated notification protocols are governed by the Network Performance team.